The Church of Jesus Christ of Latter-day Saints in Russia: Kazakhstan

 The Russia Yekaterinburg Kazakhstan Mission Branch administers to individuals and families not in proximity of a meetinghouse.

 Kyrgyzstan

 The church is not recognized in Kyrgyzstan but has conducted several humanitarian projects in the country.
-The LDS Church does not publish membership numbers for the country but it's estimated to be less than 30.
-There are no meetinghouses in the country and individuals and members are administered by the Russia Yekaterinburg Kyrgyzstan Mission Branch.
+The LDS Church does not publish membership numbers for the country; estimates place the number to be less than 10.
+There are no meetinghouses in the country and individuals and members are administered by the Russia Yekaterinburg Kazakhstan Mission Branch.